 Item Uncertainty Effect if results differ from assumption Pensions Estimation of the net liability to pay pensions The effects on the net pension liability of changes Liability depends on a number of complex judgements in individual assumptions can be measured.
 For relating to the discount rate used, the rate at instance, a 0.1% decrease in the discount rate which salaries are projected to increase, changes assumption would result in an increase in the in retirement ages, mortality rates and expected pension liability of £22.0m.
 However, the returns on pension fund assets.
 A firm of assumptions interact in complex ways.
-At 31 consulting actuaries is engaged to provide the March 2023, the Council's actuaries advised that Council with expert advice about the the net pensions opening liability had increased assumptions to be applied.
-The carrying value of by £86.064m as a result of estimates being the net pension asset was £434.096m as at 31 corrected as a result of experience; decreased by March 2023 (liability of £55.2m as at 31 March £13.3m as a result of updating demographic 2022).
-Further detail can be found in Note 28: assumptions; and decreased by £672.2m as a Defined Benefit Pension Schemes. result of updating financial assumptions.
-Debt At 31 March 2023, the Council had a balance for Based on experience, the bad debt provision is Impairment long and short term debtors (including council considered adequate; however, if collection rates tax, rent arrears and trade debtors) of £69.3m.
+At 31 consulting actuaries is engaged to provide the March 2023, the Council's actuaries advised that Council with expert advice about the (before the asset cap is applied) the net pensions assumptions to be applied.
+The carrying value of opening liability had increased by £86.064m as a the net pension asset was £434.1m, before the result of estimates being corrected as a result of asset cap, as at 31 March 2023 (liability of experience; decreased by £13.3m as a result of £55.2m as at 31 March 2022).
+Further detail can updating demographic assumptions; and be found in Note 28: Defined Benefit Pension decreased by £672.2m as a result of updating Schemes. financial assumptions.
+Debt At 31 March 2023, the Council had a balance for Based on experience, the bad debt provision is Impairment long and short term debtors (including council considered adequate; however, if collection rates tax, rent arrears and trade debtors) of £70m.
 A were to deteriorate, a 10% increase in the review of significant balances suggested that an amount of potential impairment losses would impairment of doubtful debts of £36.7m was require an additional £3.7m to be set aside as an appropriate.
 However, in the current economic allowance. climate it is not certain that such an allowance would be sufficient.
 Over 2022/23, the principal debt impairment increase related to Council Tax and Rents, which increased by £1.1m.